-- Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2021, most notably new/reconfigured short-term sites must be within 100m of existing amenities block (all sites within this precinct are currently within 100m of an amenities block, with the exception of tent site P14). - Drinking water catchment overlay any future proposed work will need to comply with Clause 7.8 of the PSLEP.
+- Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2021, most notably new/reconfigured short-term sites must be within 100m of existing amenities block (all sites within this precinct are currently within 100m of the amenities block). - Precinct 2 is within the identified 'flood prone land investigation area' (not currently identified in PSLEP, however it is included within Councils Flood Mapping) any future proposed work will need to comply with applicable flood management requirements of the PSLEP.